KarimKabbara00/Directory-Manager/README.md

 # Directory-Manager
 A directory management system that allows a company to separate employee access to information.
 Employees may be assigned to a directory and cannot access different directories’ information.
+Created using the Qt Framework for C++.

 ## Administrator Application